tomjoht/tomjoht.github.io/pages/general/advertising.md

 Each product review post costs $500 per post.
 I always review these posts with you and, when published, I identify them as being sponsored posts.
 If desired, you can also write the post.

-Product review posts have powerful results with search results.
+Product review posts have good results with search results.
 If you search google for [Xeditor][google-xeditor], [HyperSTE][google-hyperste], [Paligo][google-paligo], or [Madcap Central][google-madcap-central], you'll see that my product review posts appear on the first page of search results.
 This is because my site has a high page rank and influence.

 I also infuse the posts with SEO techniques when I write them.
 Almost no one else in the tech comm industry has as much online influence as I do with idratherbewriting.com.
+However, note that for per the [Link Schemes](https://support.google.com/webmasters/answer/66356?hl=en) policy with Google, I'm required to add `rel=nofollow` to any links that appear to companies (and their products) when I'm being paid to write the post.
+This attribute reduces the Pagerank that flows from my site through the link, but it avoids potential penalties or other spam-point assignments in the search algorithm.

 ## Guest posts {#guest_posts}